 USE OF HYDROGEN IN GERMANY

-Possible applications of hydrogen include rail transport, road transport, aviation, shipping and other industries:
+Possible applications of hydrogen include rail transport, road transport, aviation, shipping and other industries and quite a few projects have either already been launched or are under serious consideration:

-In public road and freight road transport, hydrogen would also prove advantageous in comparison with electric vehicles as the charging times and weight of the batteries needed for electric vehicles are not always economically feasible
+- In public road and freight road transport, hydrogen would also prove advantageous in comparison with electric vehicles as the charging times and weight of the batteries needed for electric vehicles are not always economically feasible.
+To this end, Daimler, Iveco, Volvo as well as OMV and Shell have launched the consortium "H2Accelerate" (H2A) on hydrogen trucks.

-Uniper wants to increase the use of hydrogen in electricity production and, in cooperation with Siemens, is examining how gas power plants can become more environmentally friendly.
+- Various utilities want to increase the use of hydrogen in electricity production and for example Uniper, in cooperation with Siemens, is examining how gas power plants can become more environmentally friendly.
 Converting excess green electrical energy into energy-rich hydrogen and methane that can be stored and then used to power fuel cells can help with the energy turnaround

 THE FEDERAL GOVERNMENT’S STRATEGY